 Conservation has a particular role in the [Re:]Entanglements project: not only does it ensure that the objects are stable enough to be used by anyone interacting with them, but as a distinct form of engagement, it provides intimate knowledge of the objects and can shed light on their make-up and their biography.
 Due to the lack of contextualising documentary evidence, museum objects often appear to be ‘mute’.
 But even where there is documentary evidence, the histories and narratives that have reached us provide one side – often someone’s side – of the story.
 Conservation can help provide a voice to the objects themselves, which may sometimes corroborate, but at other times question, the established histories associated with the objects.
 In doing so, conservation affords present day audiences the possibility to re-engage with the objects, whilst exploring the way in which the archive came to be both from past and contemporary perspectives.

 By the time the project is finished more than 40 objects will have been worked on at the Institute of Archaeology’s conservation lab and at the MAA.
 The objects being treated vary in type and size, and are but a small part of the N. W. Thomas Collection, which includes over 3,000 objects.
-Some will form part of upcoming exhibitions in London and Cambridge, whilst others are being conserved because, after over a century of existence, they have become unstable even when packaged away in a museum store.
+Some will form part of the [Re:]Entanglements exhibition due to open in Cambridge in April 2021, whilst others are being conserved because, after over a century of existence, they have become unstable even when packaged away in a museum store.
 The work is being carried out both by professional conservators and students, and is allowing these students to develop their skills and further their training, another affordance of the project.
 We are also providing running some workshops for the Art Assassins, the youth forum of the South London Gallery, which is another collaboration within the [Re:]Entanglements project.

 There is a whole array of tools and techniques that

 we use in conservation to better understand the objects and inform our